 Additionally, sports bettors in Maine can expect to have a wide variety of sports to wager on.
 Sportsbooks in every state offer dozens of different sports worldwide.
 Everything from cricket to baseball is available.
 As an example, here is a list of some of the sports offered by our friends over at DraftKings:

 - Olympic sports (canoeing, gymnastics, swimming, rowing, etc.)

 Is sports betting legal in Maine?

 No. Sports betting is not legal in Maine at this time.
-The legislature will likely consider the issue in 2022 and many expect it to ultimately be legalized.
-Until then, fans of sports betting in Maine have to go to a neighboring state to legally place their wagers.
+Both the Senate and House recently passed LD 585, a bill that is expected to bring legal sports betting to Maine at some point in the near future.
+But until that bill is approved by the Governor and becomes official, fans of sports betting in Maine have to go to a neighboring state to legally place their wagers.

 Which sportsbooks will be in Maine when sports betting is legalized?

 If LD 585 is approved, it remains to be seen which brands will end up obtaining one of the four available online sports betting licenses in Maine.
 Expect all of the major players to make a push at getting in on one of the country’s more exclusive iGaming markets.